19hours/sg-statutes/Acts/Legal Profession Act.md

 (b) the Public Trustee, the Official Assignee, Assistant Public Trustees and Assistant Official Assignees to appear and plead in those courts under any of the provisions of any law relating to those offices; and

 (c) the Director of Legal Aid and Assistant Directors of Legal Aid to appear and plead in those courts under the provisions of the Legal Aid and Advice Act (Cap.
-160) .
+160) or the International Child Abduction Act 2010.

 [27/2010 wef 01/03/2011]